This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Loyalty Program

-Combining natural, effective and healthy has become essential for many of us in our beauty products.
+Combining naturalness, effectiveness and health has become essential for many of us in our beauty products.

-We are increasingly aware of the importance of what we eat and our consumption of food products often reflects these values.
-For our beauty products, we are also becoming more and more conscious.
+We are increasingly aware of the importance of what we eat, and our consumption of food products often reflects these values.
+When it comes to beauty products, too, we're becoming increasingly conscious.

-Every day a woman in France applies more than 16 beauty and hygiene products per day according to a study by LLERCO (The Institute of Consumer Risk Assessment) conducted in 2016 on more than 20,000 people in France.
-It is even 18 products for pregnant women!
-And it was already 8 products for men who are taking more and more care of themselves.
+Every day, a woman in France applies more than 16 beauty and hygiene products a day according to a study by LLERCO (L'Institut d'Evaluation du Risque Consommateur) carried out in 2016 on over 20,000 people in France.
+It's even 18 products for pregnant women!
+And it was already 8 products for men, who are taking more and more care of themselves.
 No wonder the desire to know what we put on our skin and hair is so strong.
-Understanding the composition of our beauty products, knowing where our ingredients come from in all transparency is what Conscious Beauty is all about.
+Understanding the composition of our beauty products, knowing where our ingredients come from in complete transparency, that's what Conscious Beauty is all about.

-To help you in this research we propose you this guide on the composition of your beauty products.
+To help you in this search, we offer you this guide to the composition of your beauty products.

 The INCI list: to know the composition of your beauty products